Awards, Grants, and Other Opportunities

 NEA Foundation - Innovation, Learning & Leadership Grants

 Innovation Grants and Learning & Leadership Grants are available for all subjects, including the arts, literacy, science, and technology.
 Grant amounts are either $2,000 or $5,000.
 All practicing K-12 public school teachers, education support professionals, and higher education faculty and staff at public colleges and universities are encouraged to apply.
 Applications for these grants are accepted on an ongoing, year-round basis.

-Additionally, you can find resources by navigating to each of the OEA Centers, listed in our "What's New" section.
+Additionally, you can find resources in our "What's New" section.
 From election-related resources, to new professional development opportunities with our Center for Great Public Schools — this is a great place to find all that's new and relevant pertinent to public schools and the labor movement.